Current Exhibit Slavery and Freedom in Northampton,

 Research

-We are delighted to announce that Historic Northampton.
-The team includes Research Director Dr. Margaret M. Bruchac (Nulhegan Abenaki) and Creative Director/Playwright Jasmine Rochelle Goodspeed (Hassanamisco).
-Later this year, we will offer lectures, walking tours, and staged readings of two specially created plays – that will draw on the project research.
+This new research project is designed to help us better understand the historic continuity of Native presence in western New England.
+The team includes Research Director Dr. Margaret M. Bruchac (Nulhegan Abenaki), pictured at right, and Creative Director/Playwright Jasmine Rochelle Goodspeed (Hassanamisco).
+Beginning in fall 2026, we will offer lectures, walking tours, and staged readings of two new plays that will draw on the project research.
+It is funded by Mass Humanities, the Massachusetts Cultural Council, and the SCP Foundation.

 Our mission is to collect and preserve Northampton’s past and to explore the town’s history, its human-made landscape, and the natural world underlying and surrounding it.